-Forty-nine states and the District of Columbia have enhanced penalties for drivers with high BACs.
-Mississippi is the only state that has yet to pass this type of law.
+Forty-six states and the District of Columbia have enhanced penalties for drivers with high BACs.
+Only Alaska, Arkansas, Hawaii, and Mississippi lack this type of law.
 To learn what the high-BAC cutoff is in each state, please refer to the Responsibility.org State Laws Map.